KremlingKuthroat19/Intv_MiSTer/README.md

 -Dig Dug
 -Pac-Man

-The disc button has not been implemented or mapped as a button yet.
-There's a ticket open regarding this: https://github.com/MiSTer-devel/Intv_MiSTer/issues/16
+The disc button has not been implemented.
+There's an open ticket regarding this: https://github.com/MiSTer-devel/Intv_MiSTer/issues/16